-To meet the broad-ranging needs of local communities, the Daigas Group actively utilizes the Group's resources to undertake a variety of social contribution activities in addition to those associated with the “Small Light Campaign.”
-We will take on an active role in resolving issues facing communities and society as a whole and do our part to build vibrant towns and cities by developing local culture, history and sports in collaboration with local communities, NPOs and others.
+To meet the broad-ranging needs of local communities, the Daigas Group actively utilizes the Group’s resources to undertake a variety of social contribution activities based on those associated with the “Small Light Campaign.”
+We will take on an active role in resolving issues facing communities and society as a whole and do our part to stimulate regional activity by developing local culture, history and sports in collaboration with local communities, NPOs and others.

 Fostering growth together with people in local communities

 As an energy service provider focusing on businesses closely related to people's day-to-day lives as well as addressing environmental preservation with a great sense of mission, the Daigas Group is working on giving the public greater safety and security by enhancing people's health and taking measures to ensure disaster prevention in each region.
 For example, the Group has established an energy system developed by Osaka Gas at the Ibaraki Campus (which opened in Ibaraki City, Osaka Prefecture in the spring of 2015) of Ritsumeikan University.
 Building the energy system was part of an agreement reached by Ibaraki City, Ritsumeikan University and Aeon Retail Co., Ltd. to create a disaster-resilient community.
 The agreement calls for Osaka Gas to supply electricity to a disaster-prevention park located in a city next to Ibaraki in the event of a natural disaster.